gplanchat/php-oop-api/doc/array.md

 By the way, this interface would make useless the classe `ArrayObject`.

-It also brings the need to change the `ArrayIterator` class and transform it to implement the `BidirectionalSeekableIterator` interface and remove all sorting-related methods that would then become useless.
+It also brings the need to change the `ArrayIterator` class and transform it to implement the `BidirectionalSeekableIterator` interface and remove all sorting-related methods that would then become useless due to the [sorting API](sorting.md).

 Example :